tokuhirom/UnQLite/README.md

 - `$db->rc();`

-    Return code from unqlite.
-It may updates after any Unqlite API call.
+    Return code from UnQLite.
+It may updates after any UnQLite API call.

 - `$db->errstr()`